PedroGatech/LearningToControlClass/class12/class12.md

 That is, the output is the *linear combination* of the PCA output basis functions {$\psi_j$}, weighted by NN coefficients $\varphi_j$, that have as input the $\mathrm Lx$ mapping of the input to the PCA space.

 ## DeepONet
-Proposed by \[cite], the DeepONet generalizes the idea of PCA-NET, by means of *learning* the PCA basis functions of the output space $\mathcal Y$, i.e., $\psi_1,...,\psi_m$ are now NNs.
+Proposed by [7], the DeepONet generalizes the idea of PCA-NET, by means of *learning* the PCA basis functions of the output space $\mathcal Y$, i.e., $\psi_1,...,\psi_m$ are now NNs.
 The parameter space is then composed of two distinct set of parameters to be learned: $\theta_\varphi$, the same parameters as the original PCA-NET, and $\theta_\psi$, the parameters for the PCA basis functions of the output space.
 We will then have:

 ```math
 \begin{align}